HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ![alt text](image-5.png)

-### Add SSO in Volt Iris
+### Add SSO in Iris

-1) Create a login page in VoltMX Iris and add the below code in form init.
+1) Create a login page in Iris and add the below code in form init.
 Ensure the Iris is connected to the Foundry app which contains the above SSO configurations.

 ```
     if(!VMXFoundry) return;